Zoo condemned over smoking orangutan

 Animal rights activists have condemned staff at a zoo where an orangutan was filmed smoking.

-A visitor flicked a cigarette into the enclosure at Bandung zoo, and Odon, 22, picked it up and started puffing.
+A visitor flicked a cigarette into the enclosure at Bandung zoo, and Ozon, 22, picked it up and started puffing.
 Footage of the incident has gone viral.

 Zoo staff said the incident was regrettable, and that the guard may have been taking a break at the time.